Our Genealogical Helper for Frewsburg ...

 If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Frewsburg.
 Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Frewsburg

 Our distance measurements begin at a specific point in Frewsburg.
 The point that we are using is located at these GPS coordinates - Latitude: 42.0545, Longitude: -79.1581 [Map].
-The coordinates for Frewsburg have been provided by the Geographic Names Information System (GNIS).
+In this case, the coordinates for Frewsburg have been provided by the Geographic Names Information System (GNIS).

 - Return to Citation